briansimpo/djangospice-framework/README.md

 The event system provides a decoupled mechanism for applications to communicate.

-Instead of tightly coupling one application component to another, a component can dispatch an event and allow listeners to react to it.
+Instead of tightly coupling one application component to another, a component can dispatch an event and allow listeners to react.

 Conceptually: